shaily29-eng/Snake-Game-App/README.md

 When the snake touches the food its length increases and score increses.
 For every food a snake eats the score increases by 2.
 If the snake touches any of the walls then the game expires.

+We have created two buttons for the players :
+- "View Scores" : Using this button any player can see all the scores that differents players have scored till now.
-User can change the colour of the snake from green, blue, and red color options by clicking on "Game Settings" option.
-Also we can click on "View Scores" option to check all the scores.
+- "Game Settings" : Using this button any player can change the colour of the snake.
+They get to chose any colour from green, blue, and red colour

 <h2>References:</h2>